hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-firewall json

-The function of obtaining the list of all iptables rules.
+This function of obtaining the list of all iptables rules.

 *******************************************************************